- Plan your visit

-The Cheetah is the fastest land mammal on Earth, reaching speeds up to 112km/hour, although the average speed of a chase is around 64km/hour.
+The Cheetah is the fastest land mammal on the planet, reaching speeds up to 112km/hour, although the average speed of a chase is around 64km/hour.

 Cheetah formerly ranged in Asia, Western Iran and throughout Africa except for the true desert areas.
 Today, Cheetahs have disappeared from 89% of their historic African range.
-Cheetah can now be found in the eastern and southern regions of Africa, and small populations in Iran.
-Their main habitats are open country, from semi-desert to dry savannah, including light woodland.
+Cheetah can now only be found in fragmented countries peppered throughout eastern and southern regions of Africa, and small populations in Iran.
+Their main habitats are open country, from semi-desert to dry savannahs, including light woodland.